Our privacy promise

-8. What are your rights?
+8. What are Individual Rights?

-UK data protection legislation includes the UK General Data Protection Regulations 2020 (UK-GDPR) and the Data Protection Act 2018, these two authorities are to be jointly considered as the authority of UK data protection law.
+UK data protection legislation includes UK General Data Protection Regulations 2020 (UK-GDPR) and Data Protection Act 2018, these two authorities are to be jointly considered as the authority of UK data protection law.
 This legislation gives everyone a number of very important rights.
 In abbreviated form these are:

-- Rights in relation to automated decision making and profiling.
+• Rights in relation to automated decision making and profiling.

 9. How to contact us

 If you are a Beneficiary of the charity:

 The Blind Veterans UK Group, 126 Fairlie Road, Slough, SL1 4PY

 Phone: Please call an assigned Community Support Worker.

 Email: Please email an assigned Community Support Worker.